robashton/blog/input/pages/Building a basic JSON parser in OMeta/content.markdown

       assert.equal(result, "hello")
     })

-Opting for the simplest I can think of
+Opting for the simplest I can think of, *match anything and them remove the quotes.*

     ometa JsonReader {
       str = anything+:x -> x.join('').replace(/\"/g, ''),